metorial/metorial/README.md

 <h1 align="center">Metorial (YC F25)</h1>

 <p align="center">
-The integration platform for agentic AI. <br />
+The open source integration platform for agentic AI. <br />
 Connect any AI model to thousands of APIs, data sources, and tools with a single function call.
 </p>